 - All my hydrosols are distilled by me using a copper achlemic from fresh herbs from the farms.

 - The salts are comprised of Himalayan salt and dried herbs which comes from my farm.
+I talked another one of my US certified organic herb farm partners into growing more lovage for me since I can’t grow enough for the demand.

 - All the ingredients of the salves come from my farm and the beeswax comes from a local bee keeper.
+As we switch to certified organic production, I will have to source only organic beeswax which unfortunately, can not be obtained from the US.

 - All flower essences are created from the flowers and herbs grown in my garden.
 In addition they are aided in their healing powers by a Genessa crystal and crystals in the farm.